Landmark trial over Arkansas youth gender care ban resumes

 Dr. Stephen Levine, a psychiatrist at Case Western Reserve University School of Medicine in Ohio, testified as the nation’s first trial over such a ban continued before a federal judge after a five-week break.

-Arkansas’ law, which was temporarily blocked last year, would prohibit doctors from providing gender-affirming hormone treatment, puberty blockers or surgery to anyone under 18 years old.
+Arkansas’ law, temporarily blocked last year, would prohibit doctors from providing gender-affirming hormone treatment, puberty blockers, or surgery to anyone under 18 years old.
 It also would prohibit doctors from referring patients elsewhere for such care.

 “My concern with the law, the way it was originally written, is it seemed to leave out what you’re talking about,” Levine testified.